Powerlearnproject/se-day1-assignment-cate339/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 - Prompt engineering is the art and science of crafting instructions to guide generative AI models towards generating desired, high quality outputs.
-- It is important because it creates high quality responses or outputs from the AI models Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+- It is important because it creates high quality responses or outputs from the AI models.

+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 - Example of vague prompt "Tell me about climate change"
 - Improved prompt "Tell me about cimate change in the western part of Africa"